-In November 2017, Navient acquired a 95 percent majority controlling interest in Earnest for approximately \$149 million in cash.
+In November 2017, Navient acquired a 95% majority controlling interest in Earnest for approximately \$149 million in cash.
 Earnest is a leading financial technology and education finance company that originates Private Education Refinance Loans.
-We engaged an independent appraiser to assist in the valuation of the assets acquired and liabilities assumed including identifiable intangible assets.
+We engaged an independent appraiser to assist in the valuation of the assets acquired and liabilities assumed including identifiable intangible assets and the determination of the fair value of the non-controlling interest.
 In November 2018, the Company finalized its purchase price allocation for Earnest, which resulted in an excess purchase price over fair value of net assets acquired, or goodwill, of \$77 million.
 The results of operations of Earnest have been included in Navient's consolidated financial statements since the acquisition date and are reflected in Navient's Consumer Lending segment and its Private Education Refinance Loans reporting unit.
-Navient has not disclosed the pro forma impact of this acquisition to the results of operations for the year ended December 31, 2017, as the pro forma impact was deemed immaterial.
+Navient has not disclosed the proforma impact of this acquisition to the results of operations for the year ended December 31, 2017, as the proforma impact was deemed immaterial.

 Identifiable intangible assets at the acquisition date included definite life intangible assets with an aggregate fair value of approximately \$20 million primarily including the Earnest trade name and developed technology.
-The intangible assets will be amortized over a period of 5 to 10 years based on the estimated economic benefit derived from each of the underlying assets.
+The intangible assets are being amortized over a period of 5 to 10 years based on the estimated economic benefit derived from each of the underlying assets.